bitAlison/CrossPlatform/ReactNative/Screens/bottomTabsNavigator/readme.md

-# Process instalation and execution of this sample
+# Installation and execution of this sample

 Sample from https://reactnavigation.org/docs/bottom-tab-navigator